 While this is not an active call, it often is the subject of dispute and you may be asked for a ruling.
 Making this call accurately nearly always requires you to be very close to the disc.
+Often, crouching or squatting will provide a better perspective for an observer at the time of a low catch.
 If you are uncertain, send the disc back to the thrower.
 If you make an up or down call after a dispute or request, play restarts with a check.
+If you rule the disc up, stall will start at 1 regardless of any play after the original catch since the call is considered to have been at the moment of the catch.
 Remember, an in or out call is separate from and unrelated to an up or down call.
-If up or down is not an active call, it is the players' responsibility to call up or down and up or down should not be considered when making an in or out call.
+Since up or down is not an active call, it is the players' responsibility to call up or down, and up or down should not be considered when making an in or out call unless the disc contacts out-of-bounds before the player gains possession (the disc becomes out-of-bounds when it contacts an out-of bounds area before being caught).